dakwak/dakwak-api/README.md

 {"apikey"=>"1234567890abcdef", "lang"=>"ar", "phrase"=>"hola", "translation"=>"مرحبا"}
 ```

 Note: If the phrase has not been translated before, you will get an error.
-In that case, you can use the translate() method to translate that phrase. (more details below)
+In that case, you can use the translate() method to translate that phrase.

 ### translate
 ```ruby